-Then I was on an errand for work and this song started playing on my radio by Hunter Hayes and it hit me as if the answer had been staring me in the face.
+When I was on an errand for work and this song started playing on my radio by Hunter Hayes and it hit me as if the answer had been staring me in the face.

 I had (have) had enough and I don’t want to be the mom that loses her shit anymore over the littlest things.
 I don’t want my objects to be more important than my kids.
 I want my kids growing up knowing they can come to me for love.
 Not wince every time they drop a plate or make a mess because they know that monster mommy is going to come out.
 I’ve seen the looks and heard the sighs.

 For years I’ve felt that I need to “fix” my daughter because I didn’t like what she was doing.
 Here’s the scary thing… she doesn’t need to be fixed, I do.
 I need to be fixed.
 I’m the one that has the problem.
 Not my child.

 Last week I was reading this amazing post about a woman that felt like a yelling monster with her kids.
 Honestly, it sounded as if someone had stolen the thoughts from me and taken them as their own.
 I couldn’t read the entire thing in one sitting because it was so brutally honest and felt so much like me that I was a blubbering idiot.
 I couldn’t read a paragraph without getting a new tissue.

 I have tried and failed at being more patient and loving with my kids.
 Until now.
 This is it and I choose Only Love Today.
 I bought this book and so far I can feel myself within these pages.
 I don’t know the author but I feel as if she’s speaking right to me.
 It’s raw and consuming and I didn’t think that I would like it, but boy was I wrong.
 I love it.
 The insight within these pages has been wonderful.